sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

 Justification:
    * pthread is available on all target platforms and is well supported
    * mature
-   * with some thought I think we can make it usable from sagex
+   * with some thought I think we can make it more usable for our applications (macros, preparsing whatever).

 Design issues:
    * Have a global variable nthreads